Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Methodology

 \subsection{Multi-Step TD ( SARSA($\Delta$) )}

 Numerous studies indicate that multi-step TD methods typically exhibit greater efficiency compared to single-step TD methods \cite{sutton1998introduction}.
 In multi-step TD SARSA($\Delta$), rewards are aggregated over multiple steps instead of depending on a single future reward.
-This approach takes into account the differences between consecutive discount factors, $\gamma_z$ and $\gamma_{z-1}$, while utilizing the value function at state $s_{t+k_z}$ for bootstrapping.
-In SARSA($\Delta$), the update Eqs. are modified to aggregate rewards across a series of transitions prior to bootstrapping from either the Q-values or delta estimators.
-In multi-step SARSA($\Delta$), the agent aggregates rewards over K steps, leading to a corresponding modification in the update rule for each $W_z$.
+This approach takes into account the differences between consecutive discount factors, $\eta_m$ and $\eta_{m-1}$, while utilizing the value function at state $s_{n+k_m}$ for bootstrapping.
+In SARSA($\Delta$), the update Eqs. are adjusted to combine rewards over a sequence of transitions before bootstrapping from either the Q-values or delta estimators.
+In multi-step SARSA($\Delta$), the agent accumulates rewards over K steps, resulting in a necessary adjustment to the update rule for each $D_m$. \begingroup \allowdisplaybreaks

-In this case, $r_{t+j}$ represents the reward obtained at time step $t+j$. $a_{t+k_z}$ and the action is chosen greedily as $a = \arg\max_{a} Q(s_{t+k_z}, a)$, where $k_z$ is the number of steps linked to the discount factor $\gamma_z$.
-This method generalizes Q-learning to multi-step TD learning by aggregating rewards across several stages and utilizing bootstrapping from both the current and prior time-scale action-value functions.
+\endgroup In this case, $r_{n+x}$ represents the reward obtained at time step $n+x$.
+The term $a_{n+k_m}$ and the action are selected in a greedy manner as $a = \arg\max_{a} Q(s_{n+k_m}, a)$, with $k_m$ representing the number of steps associated with the discount factor $\eta_m$.
+This approach extends Q-learning to multi-step temporal difference learning by gathering rewards over multiple stages and employing bootstrapping from both the present and previous time-scale action-value functions.
 In normal multi-step TD learning, the TD error is computed by aggregating rewards over several stages rather than relying on a single future step, followed by bootstrapping from the action-value at the last step.
-For example, utilizing a singular discount factor $\gamma$, the multi-step TD update equation is expressed as:
+For instance, employing a single discount factor $\eta$, the multi-step TD update Eq. can be articulated as: \begingroup \allowdisplaybreaks

-Herein, The initial segment of the Eq. aggregates the rewards across k steps, each diminished by $\gamma$.
-The second component derives from the action-value function at time step t+k.
-We expand this methodology to include various discount factors and delta decomposition, concentrating on representing the delta function $W_z(s_t, a_t)$ as the difference between action-value functions with discount factors $\gamma_z$ and $\gamma_{z-1}$.
-According to the definition of $W_z$, we obtain:
+\endgroup Herein, the initial segment of the Eq. aggregates the rewards across k steps, each diminished by $\eta$.
+The second component derives from the action-value function at time step n+k.
+We expand this methodology to include various discount factors and delta decomposition, concentrating on representing the delta function $D_m(s_n, a_n)$ as the difference between action-value functions with discount factors $\eta_m$ and $\eta_{m-1}$.
+According to the definition of $D_m$, we obtain: \begingroup \allowdisplaybreaks